atchopba/scraping-jobs/README.md

 ## Benefits

-* Make it easier to find a job
+* Make it easier to find a job.

 * Gather information from several sites.